Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 4. WordPress CMS for WordPress loyalists

-WordPress is the most widely used CMS on the market, so many content creators and developers are experienced with and comfortable using it.
-It has an active user community, a large library of prebuilt templates and plugins, and is generally regarded as more user-friendly than other open-source CMSs.
+WordPress is the most widely used CMS.
+Many content creators and developers are comfortable with it.
+It has a large community, many templates and plugins, and is generally more user‑friendly than other open‑source options.

 Yoast SEO plugin for WordPress.png